What'sNEW July - September 2017

 Here again, HGT apparently provides a genetic program for macroevolutionary progress among eukaryotes.
 And the program could serve no related purpose in the donor species, so there was no apparent opportunity for darwinian mutation-and-selection to compose it.
 Here again, the evidence surprises standard darwinism and supports cosmic ancestry.Origin of the Reflectin Gene and Hierarchical Assembly of Its Protein, by Zhe Guan, Tiantian Cai et al., doi:10.1016/j.cub.2017.07.061, Current Biology, 07 Sep 2017.

-Viruses and Other Gene Transfer Mechanisms cites a hundred or more similar examples.
+Viruses and Other Gene Transfer Mechanisms has links to a hundred or more similar examples.

 With respect to the origin of life, he says, ...given that life started as something physical and not biological, [life's start] is fundamentally a physics question.
 He further believes, There was definitely simpler life before [3.8 billion years ago] – life that didn't even have genes....
 Evolution was going on before genes even existed....
 We understand the physics-related grounding for this position, the big bang.
 But from the perspective of biology, life without genes is pure conjecture.
 And, the theory of evolution, gridlocked in public opinion, needs fresh conjecture.
 So, thanks, Nigel.
 Please carry on!Seeing Emergent Physics Behind Evolution, an interview with Nigel Goldenfeld, Quanta Magazine, 31 Aug 2017.